Fingerprinting

 5.

-patterns and their subcategories.
-Using your own hand, identify the types
+fingerprint patterns and their subcategories.
+Using your own hand,

 6.

-the areas of biometrics and/or fingerprinting.
-Pick one and research the
+in the areas of biometrics and/or fingerprinting.
+Pick one and research

-associated with entering the field.
-Research the prospects for employment,
+expenses associated with entering the field.
+Research the prospects for

-starting salary, advancement opportunities, and career goals associated
+employment, starting salary, advancement opportunities, and career goals